usnews/brightspot-cms/docs/documentation/cms-tags.md

 `<cms:render value="${content.bodyText}" />

 This will render any images contained within a `ReferentialText` area, provided a JSP is attached to the Image class as a renderer engine.
+This can also render any `Referencable` modules added to the RTE.

 **cms:cache**